mermaidpurse/wrapsher/docs/wrapsher.md

       (e.g., `printf`, usually), it doesn't trigger an `external` requirement.
 If it's not builtin, it does; and the program will need to `use feature external` to allow this constraint.
-      **UNIMPLEMENTED**
-    - <code>use feature _feature_</code>: indicate that the program requires
+    - <code>use feature _feature_</code>: indicate that the program
-      the named feature.
+      uses or permits the named feature.
 For example, a program isn't allowed to shell out to an external dependency without enabling the `external` feature, to indicate the program might need to shell out.
-      **UNIMPLEMENTED**
     - <code>use module _module_</code>: During compilation, find and
       load the named module in the module search location(s).
 Note that the **core** module is always implicitly included.